MrFitzGe/Rowing-Data-Analysis/README.md

 # Rowing-Data-Analysis

-iRow shiny webapp in R for quick analysis of rowing times.
+iRow shiny webapp (iRowApp.R) for quick analysis of rowing times.

 Data import from published google drive .csv or local import into R.